officialjaykishan0001/Appster/README.md

 # Appster

-Appster is a web application for discovering, downloading, and uploading Android apps, similar to APK Monk.
+Appster is a web application for discovering, downloading, and uploading Android apps.
 This application is built using HTML, CSS, JavaScript, Bootstrap, TailwindCSS, and Node.js.

 ## Key Features